Porges/ways-to-play/src/games/prinola/index.md

 Players place their stakes on any of the partitions on the layout.
 The banker then spins the teetotum.
 Any players who selected the square that the teetotum shows win 4× their stake.
 All other stakes are lost.

+## Dadu Putar

+In Indonesia the game has been called <span lang="id">Dadu Putar</span>
+(‘spinning die’), and was popular amongst Javanese labourers and miners.[@GamesAndDances p.
+330] The top would be covered with a coconut shell or specially-made wooden cover whilst it was spinning.
+Evidence found online shows that the game is still played in this manner today.